POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 This article is for informational purposes only.
 Human Health is a tracking and support tool.
 It does not provide medical advice, diagnosis, or treatment.
 Always talk with a doctor or qualified healthcare provider about your health.

 For many people living with postural orthostatic tachycardia syndrome (POTS), hot summer days can feel especially challenging.
-The combination of rising temperatures, humidity, and dehydration can makes symptoms like dizziness, rapid heartbeat, and fatigue more noticeable.
+The combination of rising temperatures, humidity, and dehydration can make symptoms like dizziness, rapid heartbeat, and fatigue more noticeable.
 In fact, heat often worsens POTS symptoms and can trigger flare-ups for some people.

 The good news is that there are safe, supportive ways to get through the heat.

-In this article, you’ll learn how high temperatures can affect POTS, the possible reasons behind symptom changes, and practical relief strategies - from hydration and cooling tips to tracking patterns with the Human Health app.
+In this article, you’ll learn how high temperatures may affect POTS, the possible reasons behind symptom changes, and practical relief strategies - from hydration and cooling tips to tracking patterns with the Human Health app.

 The correlation of heat and POTS